tandermann/iucn_extinction_simulator/README.md

 ### Get IUCN data:

-All following commands in this tutorial assume that you are running them from the folder where you stored your `carnivora_gl.txt` input file.
-For this purpose make sure you first navigate to that folder with your command line by typing `cd /PATH/TO/MY/DESKTOP/FOLDER` (but replace `/PATH/TO/MY/DESKTOP/FOLDER` with real path, see above).
+All following commands in this tutorial **assume that you are running them from the folder where you stored your `carnivora_gl.txt` input file!** For this purpose make sure you first navigate to that folder with your command line by typing `cd /PATH/TO/MY/DESKTOP/FOLDER` (but replace `/PATH/TO/MY/DESKTOP/FOLDER` with real path, see above).

 The first step is downloading all available IUCN data with `iucn_sim`, which includes the IUCN history of the reference group, the current status information for all species in the target species list, and a list of possibly extinct species belonging to the reference group.